hugoalh/scan-virus-ghaction/README.md

 A GitHub Action to scan virus (including malicious file and malware) in the GitHub Action workspace.

+> **⚠️ Important:** This documentation is v0.17.0 based; To view other version's documentation, please visit the [versions list](https://github.com/hugoalh/scan-virus-ghaction/tags) and select the correct version.

 ## 🌟 Feature

 - 4\~96% faster than other GitHub Actions with the same purpose, especially when need to perform scan with multiple sessions (e.g.: Git commits).